 If you are attracted to the idea of working in a non-traditional office setting, with more freedom and a more flexible schedule, remote jobs might be the thing for you.
 Remote jobs are synonyms for home-based jobs, virtual jobs, telework, etc., but there is a difference: remote jobs are jobs done in a remote location away from a traditional office.
 You do not get to see your boss every day, and no one will be checking up on you and your work every couple of hours, you can even be late from time to time because you do not work in an office!
 It sounds pretty great, doesn’t it?

 But, the question is, how do you land such a fantastic job without having a regular face-to-face interview with your employer?
 The answer is – have a perfected, outstanding resume that they could not say no to!
 Also, remember to check your social media for anything that you might not want your employer to see, a night on the town with friends, and a few drinks might be fun, but it doesn’t really scream “I’m very professional” does it?
 Resumes are crucial, especially for remote jobs.
 They should consist of your hard skills (technical/cognitive skills- skills that are required for doing the job, specific knowledge you gain from education or training), and soft skills that complement the previous ones.
 They are more important for this kind of interview since they will be the only thing that will make your employer do a double-take.
+Here are the top skills for remote jobs that will help you land the gig you always wanted.

-Soft skills are skills that are not based on your knowledge or job training like hard skills, but on your personality traits, habits and behaviors that affect your way of working with others, or without them.
+Soft skills are skills that are not based on your knowledge or job training like hard skills, but on your personality traits, habits, and behaviors that affect your way of working with others, or without them.
 They are interpersonal (people) skills that are a mix of social intelligence, emotional intelligence, social skills, communication skills, and common sense.
 They are a little bit harder to define than hard skills, let’s say that soft skills are desirable skills that are similar to emotions and that employers look for in job candidates.
 Employers may even list specific soft skills as required for certain jobs (for example, managers must have excellent communication skills), so keep an eye on that.
 Most soft skills are associated with your personality, but they can also be learned and developed with patience and practice.
 Soft skills are also transferable, which means that they can be used in several ways regardless of the job position, and that makes employees more adaptable.

 Besides the ones that go without saying like courtesy, integrity, and a positive attitude, there are other essential soft skills for remote jobs.
 Some of those skills are communication, organization, work ethic, time management, proactiveness, independence, flexibility, adaptability, work-family balance, professionalism.